 Located in Alva, near Ft.
 Meyers, Doghouse Rescue is a dedicated non-profit organization that takes in neglected dogs and prepares them for adoption.
 They regularly conduct events to increase public awareness of the state of dogs in society.

 They aim to educate the public on the training and resources needed for responsible dog ownership to minimize abandonment.
+In the future, Doghouse Rescue aims to provide free or low-cost spay and neuter assistance to local pets.
 You can donate or participate in their rescue program through their website.

 Doghouse Rescue Details